-Each person with an Autism Spectrum Disorder (ASD) is unique and will have different abilities.
+Each person with an Autism Spectrum Disorder (ASD) is unique and will have different abilities and disabilities..
 Symptoms caused by ASDs might be very mild in one person and more involved in another Individual who is more challenged by autism.

-Individuals with severe autism conditions may have serious cognitive disability, sensory problems and symptoms of extremely repetitive and unusual behaviors.
-This can include tantrums, self-injury, defensiveness and aggression.
+- Some individuals challenged by autism, present with a serious cognitive disability, sensory problems and symptoms of extremely repetitive and unusual behaviors including tantrums, self-injury, defensiveness and aggression.
 Without appropriate intervention, these symptoms may be very persistent and difficult to change.
-Living or working with a person with severe autism can be very challenging, requiring tremendous patience and understanding of the condition.
+Living or working with a person significantly disabled by autism can be very challenging, requiring tremendous patience and understanding of the condition.